-Teachers play an important role in the iQ Academy program.
-It is the role of the teachers to meet individual learning needs of the students enrolled in their courses or assigned to them.
-Teachers have "office hours" and hold weekly sessions during which students can ask questions and have discussions with their teacher and classmates.
+It is the role of the teacher to meet individual learning needs of the students enrolled in their courses or assigned to them.
+Teachers hold live sessions throughout the week during which students can work with their teacher and classmates.
 Teachers are also available by phone and e-mail, and parents and students are encouraged to contact their teachers with questions.
-In grades 9–12, more of students' coursework can be done independently, but they are definitely never "on their own."

 As a parent, how can I check on my child's progress?

-What kind of academic support and social opportunities are there at iQ Academy?
+What kind of social opportunities are there at iQ Academy?

-iQ Academy teachers host weekly, live online class sessions via the Internet, which offers beneficial opportunities for student-to-student and student-to-teacher interactions.
-In addition to online experiences, our teachers host in-person outings throughout the year.
+iQ Academy teachers host in-person and virtual outings throughout the year.
 Students in grades K–12 may also join a variety of clubs in a safe, secure, online environment (please see the iQ Student Community section).

 How can I know if my middle or high school student would be successful doing online learning?